arduino/arduino-edge-container-demo/README.md

 ```bash
 $ docker run -it --privileged -v ~/opencv-data:/data --name opencv sgtwilko/rpi-raspbian-opencv:stretch-latest
 ```
-The various options used in this command are already described in **second iteration**.
+The various options used in this command are already described in [Second Iteration](#second-iteration).
 By the way the option `--privileged` let the container access to all the peripherals connected to our Raspberry, even the webcam/Raspberry Pi Cam.
 Personally I used a generic logitech one ([this](http://support.logitech.com/en_us/product/quickcam-communicate-stx-product)).